sdizdarevic/node-v14.15.4/README.md

 The Node.js project uses an [open governance model](./GOVERNANCE.md).
 The [OpenJS Foundation][] provides support for the project.

+**sdizdarevic** compiled the nodejs package for Raspberry Pi 1, to run on ARMv6 architechture.

 **This project is bound by a [Code of Conduct][].**

 # Table of Contents